MerVillavicencio190/MerVillavicencio190/README.md

 - Math modeling.
 - Data sicence.
 - Competitive programming.
+- Marine biology

+One of my main goals is to develop well-organized repositories that demonstrate my knowledge across different fields.

 <!--
 **MerVillavicencio190/MerVillavicencio190** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.